 For ladies who are well endowed, there are a number of possible approaches.
 One approach to avoid is wearing anything tent-like to try and hide one's bust.
 Material with a little 'give' or stretch will help, by flowing gently around those curves without showing every detail.
 One suggestion (already touched upon above) is a fairly close fitting stretchy top but in a dark colour.
 The darkness tends to hide shape, so that people's attention won't be drawn by the bust, yet the clothing won't hide one's entire figure.
 That is a good approach if you are fairly conservative in fashions, or don't have lots of confidence in your appearance.
 With more confidence, a lighter colour top, but with a dark cardigan or jacket, also works very well for a top-heavy figure.
 If your tummy/waistline are much smaller than your bust, then it can be good to emphasise this, provided that your bustline is reasonably high.
 Such as a top tucked into trousers/skirt?
 Or a thin belt?
 If the bustline is lower then a longer top helps and its hem should be lower at the front - if necessary by raising the hem at the back so that the rear of the waist and curve of the bottom is not lost under loose clothing.

 For a bust that is small relative to one's overall figure, one can go for a hint of cleavage, if appropriate for the outfit.
-Or else emphasise one's other curves.
+Or else emphasise one's other curves, and maybe experiment with raising one's apparent waistline.

 Necklines & Shoulderlines